-- This behaviour policy and the associated protocols will be reviewed by the Headteacher, Behaviour Lead and the Full Governing Committee annually. - Application of the policy will be monitored by the SLT and others within routine school selfevaluation activities. - The Behaviour Expectations and Pathways will be kept under constant review and updated as required.
+- This behaviour policy and the associated protocols will be reviewed by the Headteacher, Behaviour Lead and the Full Governing Committee annually. - All Academy behaviour policies are site specific and reviewed annually by the Trustees, CEO, School Improvement Development, LGC and Headteacher. - Application of the policy will be monitored by the SLT and others within routine school selfevaluation activities. - The Behaviour Expectations and Pathways will be kept under constant review and updated as required.